magento/devdocs/guides/v2.2/coding-standards/technical-guidelines.md

 4.4.
 Plugins MUST be stateless.

 4.5.
-Plugins SHOULD NOT change the state of an intercepted object.
+Plugins SHOULD NOT change the state of an intercepted object (Intercepted object is `$subject`).

 ## 5. Exceptions